freedomofpress/securedrop-docs/docs/appendices/threat_model/threat_model.rst

 ~~~~~

 The following table of the users who interact with the SecureDrop web application.
-Note that the airgapped SVS with the GPG *Submission Key* is required to decrypt
+Note that the airgapped *Secure Viewing Station* with the GPG *Submission Key* is required to decrypt
 submissions or messages.

 +------------------+----------+-------------------------------------------------+